Victim Bill of Rights

 Victim Notification and Victim Bill of Rights

 It is the right of the victim of a crime to be informed about the progress of a case.
-The Victim Assistance Unit identifies and notifies victims when charges have been filed in all felony and misdemeanor cases in the adult and juvenile courts.
+The Victim Assistance Unit identifies and notifies victims that a criminal case has been filed by the District Attorney’s Office in some cases once the first appearance in District Court has been scheduled or immediately following that case’s first appearance in District Court..
 Notification is done with an initial letter that is sent to the address on file for the victim.
 Additionally, a Victim Impact Statement and Restitution Request Form are included with the initial letter.
 Victims are notified by mail of all subsequent hearings in their case.
-If there is a conviction or guilty plea from an adult defendant (s) or juvenile respondent (s) the Victim Assistance Unit works with the victim to ensure proper restitution is requested at the sentencing.
+If a conviction or guilty plea outcome is reached on an adult defendant or juvenile respondent the Victim Assistance Unit works with the victim to provide input (written or verbal statements and recommendations) at the time of sentencing and to ensure proper restitution is requested.
 Victims should notify the Victim Assistance Unit of any changes in address or telephone numbers to ensure notification in a timely manner.

 Victim Bill of Rights

 Kansas Crime Victims Bill of Rights (K.S.A.
 74-7333)